GeoffWilliams/kscanner/README.md

 Kafka Scanner - scan the contents of a topic to see what type of messages are contained

-No Warrenty.
+No Warranty.
 Have lots of funs :)

 ## Usage
 First create properties file with connection settings (see example: client.propertes)